fansha1994/fansha1994/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Machine Learning
+- 🔭 I’m currently working on Machine Learning
-- 🌱 I’m currently learning ...
-Machine Learning Algorithms
+- 🌱 I’m currently learning Machine Learning Algorithms
-- 💬 Ask me about ...
-Data Science
+- 💬 Ask me about Data Science
-- 📫 How to reach me: ...
-[Linkedin](https://www.linkedin.com/in/mahmoud-fansha/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/mahmoud-fansha/)
-- ⚡ Fun fact: ...
-Carrot cake is my Favorite cake 😄😄😄
 -->